AdaCore/training_material/courses/comprehensive_rust_training/050_tuples_and_arrays/04_destructuring.rst

 Details
 ---------

--  The patterns used here are "irrefutable", meaning that the compiler can statically verify that the value on the right of :rust:`=` has the same structure as the pattern.
+-  The patterns used here are :dfn:`irrefutable`, meaning that the compiler can statically verify that the value on the right of :rust:`=` has the same structure as the pattern.
 -  A variable name is an irrefutable pattern that always matches any